ghenriqub/macos.md/daytwo.md

 ### Common questions

 - How does macOS handle PATHs differently for user vs root shells?
+  - macOS treats the `PATHs` differently between standard users and root for security and previsibility reasons.
+    For regular users, the `PATH` is mounted based in various files, like: `/etc/paths`, `/etc/paths.d/*`.
+    For sudo users, it's restricted: `/usr/bin:/bin:/usr/sbin:/sbin`.
+It avoids malicious commands with high priviledge in `/usr/local/bin` or in `~/bin`.
 - Where are `zsh` customizations stored (`~/.zshrc`)?
 Are they auto-loaded?
+  - If interactive, it is!
+We also built ours, its the .zshrc file in the root of this repo.
 - Why is `root` locked by default in macOS?
+  - Guess what...
+Security!
+It avoid malicious direct logins as root.
+The user exists, it's just kept with the password unenabled (`!` in `/etc/master.passwd`), being able to work only when necessary.